skorch-dev/skorch/docs/user/installation.rst

 they aren't tested.
 Since skorch mostly relies on the stable part of the PyTorch API, older PyTorch versions should work fine.

-In general, running this to install PyTorch should work (assuming CUDA 11.1):
+In general, running this to install PyTorch should work:

 .. code:: bash

     # using conda:
-    conda install pytorch cudatoolkit==11.1 -c pytorch
+    conda install pytorch pytorch-cuda -c pytorch
     # using pip
     python -m pip install torch